 Cross Platform Compatibility

 Computer operating systems render web pages differently.
-A web page may appear as the developer intended on an Apple computer but appear distorted on a computer running Windows, or Linux, or Unix.
+A web page may appear as the developer intended on an Apple computer but appear distorted on a computer running Windows, Linux, or Unix.

 W3C standards-compliant programming minimizes cross-platform compatibility problems.